HansRandomizer/Resident-Evil-0-Randomizer/README.md

 ## Usage

 1. Create a configuration and select a working directory.
+Also you can map every enemy you want (unless it's not possible for technical reasons ... it's complicated.)
-2. Start the game and also launch the Randomizer itself.
+3. Start the game and also launch the Randomizer itself.
-3. Load your config and connect to the game.
+4. Load your config and connect to the game (you just need to klick two buttons...).
-4. Now, just start or continue your randomized game and enjoy the new twists!
+5. Now, just start or continue your randomized game and enjoy the chaos!

 Happy randomizing! 🎮🧟